mainmatter/mainmatter.com/src/posts/2023-07-03-from-react-to-ember-building-a-blog.md

 collaborate with everyone on the team.
 Chris and I never had the opportunity to work together on a client project.
 I really enjoyed having the chance to collaborate with someone outside of my usual circle.
-As a junior developer, these sessions have proven to be incredibly experienced member of the company, these sessions have proven to be incredibly valuable for me.
+As a junior developer, these sessions have proven to be incredibly valuable for me.

 ![Pair programming session with Chris running lighthouse to check my website performace. ](/assets/images/posts/2023-07-03-from-react-to-ember-building-a-blog/calls-with-chris.png)_Chris